MCP Reference: managedkafka

 update_connect_cluster

 Update an existing Google Cloud Managed service for Apache Kafka Connect cluster.
-To update a Connect cluster, please provide the Project ID, Location, and Connect Cluster ID.

 This tool returns a long-running operation (LRO) that you can poll using the get_operation tool to track the Connect cluster update status.
 Connect cluster updates can take 20 minutes or longer.